suguk1052/stargan-v2/README.md

 ## Quick generation workflow
 Use the new `generate` mode to quickly synthesize individual outputs for each source image.
-The command below reuses the same directories as the sampling examples above but writes per-image results such as `male_000001_01.png` to `expr/results`.
+The source directory may contain images directly (no domain sub-folders required).
+The command below reuses the same directories as the sampling examples above but writes per-image results such as `000001_01.png` to `expr/results`.

 ```bash